 Most of us need to rough cut sheet goods done to manageable sizes before getting them on to the table saw for final sizing.
-The challenge is in getting a cut from a circular saw that doesn’t look like a beaver chewed through your expensive sheet stock.
+The challenge is getting a cut from a circular saw that looks different from a beaver chewed through your expensive sheet stock.
 Freud’s Ultimate Plywood and Melamine blade, $50, promises splinter-free surfaces on both faces of your sheet stock.

 Photo By Manufacturer